 This book is an innovative and invaluable resource for teachers and students of the Holocaust; it is an exemplary account of how the power of theater can be harnessed within the classroom setting to encourage a deeper understanding of this defining event in history.

-How To Use This Book; CHAPTER 1 Propaganda, the Growth of Nazism, The Nuremberg Laws & Kristallnacht; CHAPTER 2 Perpetrators, Bystanders & Collaborators; CHAPTER 3 Ghettos; CHAPTER 4 Concentration & Extermination Camps; CHAPTER 5 Hiding & Fleeing; CHAPTER 6 Resistance; CHAPTER 7 Liberation; CHAPTER 8 Nazi War Crimes & Judgement; CHAPTER 9 Survivors & Subsequent Generations; CHAPTER 10 Deniers & Denial; Play Descriptions; Works Cited; Index
+How to use this book; CHAPTER 1 Propaganda, the growth of Nazism, the Nuremberg Laws and Kristallnacht; CHAPTER 2 Perpetrators, collaborators and bystanders; CHAPTER 3 Ghettos; CHAPTER 4 Concentration and extermination camps; CHAPTER 5 Fleeing and hiding; CHAPTER 6 Resistance; CHAPTER 7 Liberation; CHAPTER 8 Nazi war crimes and judgment; CHAPTER 9 Survivors and subsequent generations; CHAPTER 10 Deniers and denial; About the plays; Works cited; Index